stylehatch/photoset-grid/README.markdown

 The only markup requirement is a `data-layout` attribute on the selected `div`. `data-layout` should contain a string of numbers representing the number of columns for each row.

+If all of the images in a photoset set both a height and a width, the layout of the grid is triggered immediately before all of the images load.
+Otherwise [imagesLoaded](https://github.com/desandro/imagesloaded) is used to wait for all of the images to load in.

 **Understanding data-layout:**

 - `data-layout="2331"` 1st row has 2 images, 2nd row has 3 images, 3rd row has 3 images, and 4th row has 1 image.
 Total of 9 images.